Skip to content

 On top of the upper, the sole and its tread pattern can fade over time which will leave you with a pretty slippery shoe.
 The boot can also lose its structure and shape after excessive wear especially if you’re sliding your foot into this model.

-As a whole, the Wool Runners should last you a while, but the finite details with them are what’s prone to breaking down and while I still wear my model, there are areas that I wish would have lasted longer like the heel’s structure.
+As a whole, the Wool Runners should last you a while, but their finite details are prone to breaking down, and while I still wear my model, there are areas that I wish would have lasted longer, like the heel’s structure.

 Another drawback to the Wool Runners is that they’re not the best wide-feet-friendly shoes.
 The toe box on this model is pretty snug and without half sizes, sizing can be frustrating for those with wider feet.